xraypy/xraylarch/doc/xafs_feffit.rst

 transform and build the magnitude of the transform explicitly.

-The phase corrected transforms are shown in black in :numref:`fig_znse_fit-zn` through :numref:`fig_znse_fit-rb`, and show the key benefit of these transforms -- the peak in the phase corrected :math:`\chi(R)` peaks much closer to an :math:`R` that is the bond distance (for Zn-Se, around 2.45 :math:`\rm\AA`), whereas the normal XAFS Fourier transform peaks much lower.
+The phase corrected transforms are shown in black in :numref:`fig_feffit_znse`, and show the key benefit of these transforms -- the peak in the phase corrected :math:`\chi(R)` peaks much closer to an :math:`R` that is the bond distance (for Zn-Se, around 2.45 :math:`\rm\AA`), whereas the normal XAFS Fourier transform peaks much lower.
 This suggests a further test on whether the bond distance and :math:`Z` of the scattering atom are correct.
 That is, in order for the phase-correction to give the correct interatomic distance, the total phase-shift has to be correct, which means that the :math:`Z` for the scatterer has to be correct (see the EXAFS Equation in Section :ref:`xafs-exafsequation_sec`).
 So, we can compare the refined distance with the peak in the phase-corrected transform -- if they agree, it gives good confidence that the scatterer is correct.